A note on the normality assumption for Bayesian models of constraint in behavioral individual differences: Conclusion

-Both case studies lead to a common conclusion.
-Even though the observed response times exhibit positive skew, the inference we obtain from applying the default Haaf \& Rouder (2017) method (which assumes a normal distribution on response times) is the same as when we apply a shifted lognormal model on response times.
-In both cases, applying a shift and then taking the natural logarithm of the observed response times does indeed transform the distribution of observed data into one which is approximately normal.
-Certainly, the Haaf \& Rouder (2017) method works well for this transformed data, but the penalty is in the interpretation.
-When the observed data is tranformed to the log scale, the ``effects'' we see in the data (i.e., differences between the observed data that occur as a function of the experimental manipulation) are now differences in the log scale.
+The main aim of this paper was to compare the inferences from two methods for assessing the structure of individual differences in behavioral tasks.
+The first of these two methods was the default Haaf and Rouder (2017) method, which assumes that the observed response times are drawn from a normal distribution.
+The second was a modified approach where the observed response times are assumed to follow a lognormal distribution.
+Two case studies and a simulation lead to a common conclusion.
+Even though observed response times typically exhibit positive skew, the inference we obtain from applying the default \citet{haaf2017} method is practically equivalent to those obtained when we apply a shifted lognormal model to the response times.
+As we saw in both case studies, applying a shift and then taking the natural logarithm of the observed response times does indeed transform the distribution of observed data into one which is approximately normal.
+Certainly, the \citet{haaf2017} method works well for this transformed data, but the penalty is in the interpretation.
+When the observed data is transformed to the log scale, the ``effects'' we see in the data (i.e., differences between the observed data that occur as a function of the experimental manipulation) are now differences in the log scale.
 Differences in the log scale become multiplicative differences (i.e., quotients) when we transform back to the original scale of the response times.
-While multiplicative effects can make sense in many contexts, such effects are not typical in the context of cognitive effects on response time.
-Indeed, most typical response time models assume that total response time is the \emph{sum} of its constituent subprocesses.
-As such, it is not clear how one of these cognitive effects could reasonably interpreted in a multiplicative context.
+While multiplicative effects can make sense in many contexts, such effects are not typical in the context of effects on response time.
+Indeed, most typical response time models assume that total response time is the \emph{sum} of its constituent subprocesses \citep{schwarz2001,ashby1980}.
+As such, it is not clear how one of these behavioral or cognitive effects could reasonably interpreted in a multiplicative context.

-Given that (1) the pattern of inference does not change, and (2) the interpretation of estimated effects becomes less clear, there is no compelling reason to reject the normal assumption on response times when applying the Haaf \& Rouder (2017) method for investigating individual difference structures in cognitive tasks.
+Given that (1) the pattern of inference does not change, and (2) the interpretation of estimated effects becomes less clear, there is no compelling reason to reject the normal assumption on response times when applying the \citet{haaf2017} method for investigating individual difference structures in behavioral tasks.